 CPU mode of the TOE for its configuration and execution of the IC Dedicated Test Software.
-The Test
+The Test Mode is permanently and irreversible disabled after production testing.
+Specific Special Function Registers are accessible in Test Mode for test purposes.

 All information provided in this document is subject to legal disclaimers.